Meeting Program

 - Christine E. Edmonds, MD, Hospital of the University of Pennsylvania

-Moderators: Anders , Lund University and Ingrid Reiser, University of Chicago
+Moderators: Anders Tingberg, Lund University and Yulei Jiang, University of Chicago9:30am - Break

 Session 5 - Devices and System Design

-• 10:40am - Breast cancer diagnosis using diffuse reflectance spectroscopy – identifying key wavelengths - Nadia Chaudhry, Lund University
+10:40am - Breast cancer diagnosis using extended-wavelength diffuse reflectance spectroscopy – comparing tumor subgroups - Nadia Chaudhry, Lund University

 Session 6 - Image Processing

-• 11:20am -Quantitative analysis of high-plex immunofluorescence microscopy images to investigate the breast cancer tumor microenvironment - Madeleine Torcasso, University of Chicago
+11:20am -Quantitative analysis of high-plex immunofluorescence microscopy images to investigate the breast cancer tumor microenvironment - Frederick Howard, University of Chicago

 12:00pm - Lunch